 - Supports RAID 1, 5, and 6

-- Always on deduplication, compression, and thin provisioning
+- Always-on deduplication, compression, and thin provisioning

-- AIOps data platform based on InfoSight for automation and integration across HPE assets as well as fault-detection
+- AIOps data platform based on InfoSight for automation

 - Workload mobility across hybrid cloud assets

-- 100% availability guarantee
+- 100% availability guarantee from HPE

 - High-capacity flash drives